-- Global mole fraction of $CO_2$ of the reservoir mixture in a reservoir section view after breakthrough: (a) Original composition, (b) Alavian's, (c) R1, and (d) R2.
+- Global mole fraction of CO2 of the reservoir mixture in a reservoir section view after breakthrough: (a) Original composition, (b) Alavian's, (c) R1, and (d) R2. - All recharacterizations represented well the original composition.
+However, it is important to remember that the benchmark strategy is more costly and less systematic. - Note that recharacterized composition simulations presented run-times approximately 7× faster than the original one.